joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;  Focusing on the last of the three first - the decryptor generator - ;  According to [1] the algorithm is as follows:
 ;       1.
 Select random set of registers
 ;       2.
-Choose a compressed pre-coded decryptor (aha!)
+Choose a compressed pre-coded decryptor
 ;       3.
 Enter a loop where junk code is added to the real decryptor ;
 ;  This is also the part that confuses me though...
 Before even adding